nhs-r-community/conference-checkin/backend/email_body.md

 Hi {name} 👋,

-We can't wait to see you in London next week for the NHS-R/NHS.pycom Conference (RPySOC 2025)!
+We can't wait to see you in London this week for the NHS-R/NHS.pycom Conference (RPySOC 2025)!
 On arrival at please present the following QR code at registration (Level 6) to speed up the check-in process.

 {img_string}